kioskOG/LGTM-stack/README.md

 > [!IMPORTANT]
-> # If you wanna use Makefile for the same
+> # If you wanna use Makefile for the deployments.
+Create the AWS resources first.

 ## ✅ How to Run